 5. Colorado state taxes: $369.67

-Colorado is a flat-tax state which means that no matter how little, or how much money you make, you will be taxed 4.63% of your income (Colorado state tax information was calculated using SmartAsset.com state calculators).
+Colorado is a flat-tax state which means that now matter how little, or how much money you make, you will be taxed 4.63% of your income (Colorado state tax information was calculated using SmartAsset.com state calculators).
 The base sales tax rate is 2.9% while many cities add their own sales tax on top of this amount.

-For example, the sales tax you’ll pay in the Aspen Snowmass area can be upwards of 10.40% depending on what you’re buying.
+For example, the sales tax you will pay in the Aspen Snowmass area can be upwards of 10.40% depending on what you are buying.

-In case you’re wondering, yes, you will be taxed for both medical or recreational marijuana.
+In case you are wondering, yes, you will be taxed for both medical or recreational marijuana.
 This is subject to regular sales tax, plus an additional 15% sales tax and 15% excise tax.

 Finally, there are property taxes to pay on real estate you own in Colorado.
 Thankfully though, these tax rates are some of the best in the nation with the average effective property tax rate being just 0.57%.

 The reason property taxes are so low is that no amount of property tax revenue goes to the Colorado state government.
 All of the taxes stay within your county of residence, which is a nice benefit.

 Colorado state tax information was calculated using SmartAsset.com state calculators.